Series: Zeitgeist Zero Hour

 Political order gets rotten from its head: moral depravity deepens at the ruling class.
 And the ruling class of democracy is a majority, whatever it might be; but, here we make the general assumption that the majority is the working class.

-In this asymmetric backdrop, widening inequality, the animosity between the wealthy and the working class intensifies.
+Despite this asymmetric backdrop, the poor demonstrate their interest in politics only when they see their economic benefit.
+Nevertheless, politicians push the majority’s animosity toward oligarchy to the limit.
 Now, a new kind of leader emerges, by crafting his/her political capital in a unique sort of way.
 The new leader behaves in disguise of the champion of the working class, by attacking the oligarchs as the common enemy for the largest class of the society.
-Basically, the new leader is a special sort of populist, a demagogue: simply put, the new leader’s political capital is common enemies of the mass (Common Enemy).
-The majority elect a single political representative as their champion and provide him/her bodyguards as well as overwhelming support.
+Basically, the new leader is a special sort of populist, a demagogue: simply put, the new leader is typically, if not always, unconventional, inexperienced, and unprincipled in politics, thus, they seek their primary political capital in the common enemies of the majority.
+The majority elect a single political representative as their champion and provide him/her bodyguards (private army) as well as overwhelming support.
 (Plato, 565 c, 566 b).

 In early days of the demagogue, he/she smiles at the working class, pretending to act as their champion and making hints of populist policies, such as debt relief and subsidies (wealth redistribution).
 (Plato, 566 d-e).
 In substance, he/she is ‘a Master of Deception’.